1st semester: Wednesday evening (Min. No. 8)

 Bradley, James, and Richard Muller.
 Church History: An Introduction to Research, Reference Works and Methods.
 Grand Rapids, MI: Eerdmans, 1995.

-Brooke, Rosalind and Christopher Brooke.
+Brooke, R., and C. Brooke.
 Popular Religion in the Middle Ages.
 2nd ed.
 London: Thames and Hudson, 1984.

 Cooper, Kate.
 Band of Angels: The Forgotten World of Early Christian Women.
 London: Atlantic Books, 2013.